RocketBus/clickbus-api-doc/source.md

 ## Get Order [/order/{id}]

-The resource `/order/{id}` provides a variety of details of a specific Order, based on it's ID.
+The resource `/order/{id}` provides all details of a single Order, based on the given ID.

 ### Get Order [GET]